roman-milk/roman-milk.github.io/the-new-guy.md

  Mary followed me to my apartment and spent almost all night trying to ruin me.
 She started out with another of her superb blow jobs and then she climbed up on the bed, got on her knees and buried her head in a pillow and invited me to take her in the ass.
 She was hot and tight and she loved anal sex.
 By the time I was ready to cum she was begging me not to stop, but I had no choice in the matter.
 I stopped stroking into her, but my cock shot its load anyway.
 I hurried into the bathroom and washed my dick off and then ran back and got into a sixty-nine and tried to get her off.
 I got her close, but couldn't bring her all the way and as soon as she got my dick hard again she wanted me back in her ass.
 Before I fell asleep she had given me two marvelous blow jobs, had taken me in her ass three times and had climbed on top of me and pounded her pussy on my cock once.

  She woke me up with a blow job, climbed on top of my for a slow leisurely fuck and when she left me to go home and get ready for work I wondered if I would be able to do Sonia any good when we got together that night.
-Report_Story #1